oskuuh43/BudgetBarshelf/README.md

 ## Words from the creator

-I created the **alko_app** out of frustration with Alko’s lack of reviews on their website.
+I created the **BudgetBarshelf** out of frustration with Alko’s lack of reviews on their website.
 As someone who enjoys tasting different rums and whiskeys, I found it frustrating that Alko’s website doesn't provide reviews for their products.
 Without ratings, choosing a new expensive bottle feels like a gamble.

 This app solves that by introducing community reviews so you can get a bit more information before spending your money.

 The idea for the cocktail section came from a similar problem I noticed: I was tired of browsing cocktail recipes only to realize I dont have the right ingredients.
 With the bar shelf feature, you can now filter cocktails by what you already have at home, so you dont have to spend your time looking through cocktail recipes before finding something you can make.

-I built alko_app for people like me: frugal whiskey and rum enthusiasts who want to know they get their moneys worth when buying a new bottle to taste.
+I built BudgetBarshelf for people like me: frugal whiskey and rum enthusiasts who want to know they get their moneys worth when buying a new bottle to taste.